miningwolf/docs/docs/wolfcanary/io/wolfscript/api/inventory/slot/GrabMode.md

 ### Enum Overview

-The Grab mode used with SlotClick
+The Grab mode used with SlotClickEvent

 Item | Type
 --- | :---